 The number of times I have seen presenters who deliver a great presentation – let me correct that – a great intro and main body and then it falls flat at the end.

-As a great presenter you never decelerate, you must always accelerate over the line with a powerful outro that brings your entire presentation to a smooth conclusion.
+As a great presenter, you never decelerate, you must always accelerate over the line with an influential outro that brings your entire presentation to a smooth conclusion.

-When you are tense or nervous there is a certain state that you go into and a pattern of how you use your body.
+When you are tense or nervous, there is a particular state that you go into and a pattern of how you use your body.
 It’s often referred to as the ‘flight or fight’ state.
-I’m either getting my body ready to fight or I’m getting my body ready to flight / run.
+I’m getting my body ready to fight, or I’m getting my body prepared to flight/run.

 Think about it for a moment.

 What happens to your breathing? …Short, sharp shallow breaths?

 What happens to your mouth?
 It dries up like a water-starved pond in the middle of a long summer drought.